 One of our Members’ top searches when finding a room is price, so it’s an important factor in occupancy.
 When setting your pricing, be sure to use PadSplit’s pricing recommendation tool and browse other active listings on PadSplit to gauge pricing.

-Our pricing recommendation tool is a guide, so feel free to have pricing lower than our initial recommendation.
+Our pricing recommendation tool serves as a guide, so feel free to adjust the pricing to be lower than our initial recommendation.
 A good rule of thumb is to start pricing a bit higher and then slowly reduce prices over time if your expected occupancy has not been achieved.
-We highlight price reductions over $10 of the cheapest room in a property with a green “price reduction” label.
+We highlight price reductions of over $10 of the cheapest room in a property with a green “price reduction” label.

 If you’re not ready to adjust your room pricing, consider adjusting your move-in fee.
 Hosts set the move-in fee for each new move-in when onboarding a property.
-This one-time fee paid by the Member covers the cost of cleaning and readying the room for move-in.
+This one-time fee, paid by the Member, covers the cost of cleaning and preparing the room for move-in.

-Reducing your move-in fee or even removing it entirely can help increase your bookings.
-PadSplit highlights properties without a move-in fee with a “no move-in fee” label in the room search.
+Reducing or even eliminating your move-in fee can help increase your bookings.
+PadSplit highlights properties with no move-in fee by labeling them as “no move-in fee” in the room search.
 Members in certain areas can also filter by the “No Move-in fee” label.
 If you aren’t ready to drop your move-in fee altogether, consider reducing it by $25.

 A great way to increase bookings is to differentiate your property from nearby PadSplits with additional features or amenities.
 Here are a few property and room amenities we’ve seen Hosts add to increase bookings: